Alfresco/docs-alfresco/saml-module/latest/develop/index.md

 Alfresco offers a configurable mode for interacting with the SAML support.
 As an administrator, you can go to `http://localhost:8080/alfresco/s/enterprise/admin/admin-saml` to see the configured service providers that Alfresco exposes for interacting with various Alfresco functionality and components.

 In this example, we will discuss the REST API service provider in detail.
 This is the recommended service provider to use for interacting with the Alfresco Public REST APIs.
-For more information, see [REST API](LINK) and [CMIS REST API](LINK).
+For more information, see [REST API]({% link content-services/latest/develop/rest-api-guide/index.md %}).

 If configuring SAML using JMX beans, there are two additional properties that you can update in the JMX console.
 These properties are: `saml.sp.outcome.establishSession` and `saml.sp.outcome.provideTicket`.
 The use of the ticket based pattern is recommended to ensure authentication for the REST API.
 It is also recommended to avoid using session (cookie based), so `saml.sp.outcome.establishSession` should be set to `false`.